soulwing/guacamole-auth-rest/README.md

 The auth provider can authenticate itself to the REST service using HTTP Basic authentication.

-* `auth-rest-basic-realm` -- The expected Realm name that will be sent by the REST service in the `WWW-Authenticate` header.
-If specified, the auth provider will authenticate to the service only if the Realm matches exactly.
-If not specified, the auth provider will authenticate regardless of the specified Realm.
 * `auth-rest-basic-username` -- The username to send in the response to a Basic authentication challenge.
 * `auth-rest-basic-password` -- The password to send in the response to a